CloudSlang/docs/cloudslang_dsl_reference.rst

             print:
               - text: ${value}
         navigate:
-          SUCCESS: another_task
+          SUCCESS: another_step
           FAILURE: FAILURE

-Asynchronous Task
+Asynchronous Step
 ~~~~~~~~~~~~~~~~~

-An asynchronous task calls an `operation <#operation>`__ or
+An asynchronous step calls an `operation <#operation>`__ or
 `subflow <#flow>`__ asynchronously, in parallel branches, for each value
 in a list.

-The task name is mapped to the asynchronous task's properties.
+The step name is mapped to the asynchronous step's properties.

 +------------------+------------+-------------------------------------------------------------------+----------------------+-------------------------------------------+-----------------------------------------------------+
 | Property         | Required   | Default                                                           | Value Type           | Description                               | More Info                                           |